Bug-Busters-IIT/AnonymousTutor-Tutoring-app-with-engagement-recognition/README.md

             nodemon server

-  * If the above code display an error install following libraries:
+  * If the above code displays an error, install the following libraries:

             npm install cors